the-anna-project/annad/doc/development/debugging.md

 # debugging
-Debugging is an important topic and sometimes extremly critical when it comes to tackle nasty bugs.
+Debugging is an important topic and sometimes extremely critical when it comes to tackle nasty bugs.
 Here we document some debugging techniques that should help in certain situations.